solderq35/340-test/README.md

 	* Tweak the Render settings from the above.
 Use `npm start` for start command.
 * **Optional Security Measure**: Make a duplicate, **private** cloned repository that is identical to the public repository.
 Remove `dbcon.js` from the public repository but keep `dbcon.js` in the private repository.
 Only deploy from the private repository to prevent your credentials from being leaked.
 Make sure the public repository has `dbcon.js` listed in the `.gitignore`.
 	* Another approach is to make a local (not remote) Git branch and keep your credentials there, but this requires command line interface from Render.com which I was unable to figure out.
-* **Optional Tip for Render.com free plan**: Use something like [Uptime Robot](https://uptimerobot.com/) to ping your site every 15 minutes (use Uptime Robot's "HTTPS Monitor" option).
-By default, Render.com pages on the free plan will "spin down" after 15 minutes of inactivity and will take 30+ seconds to load after that.
-	* Note: If you have multiple Render.com apps on a free plan this is not a good idea, since if you run your app 24/7 you will only have enough hours on the free plan for one app.